With enterprise billing software, businesses manage billing, sales, customers, and all other aspects of enterprise data management.

 What is an enterprise?

 Enterprise is a synonym for a big company, although definitions can vary widely.
-The business size and how it ranks is mostly classified by the number of employees and annual revenue.
+The number of employees and annual revenue mostly classify the business size and how it ranks.

 One of the most used classifications divides enterprises into two categories – Small and Medium Enterprises (SME) and large enterprises.